jcolag/entropy-arbitrage/2022-01-27-albatross.md

  > **SPOCK**: Hippocrates would not have approved of lame excuses, Doctor.

-[Hippocrates](https://en.wikipedia.org/wiki/Hippocrates) was an Ancient Greek physician who is often referred to as the Father of Medicine.
+{% wiki Hippocrates|Hippocrates|en %} was an Ancient Greek physician who is often referred to as the Father of Medicine.

 ## Foster Adaptation